JackDougherty/bikemapcode/README.md

 Mobile-friendly web maps created with open-source Leaflet templates.
 - Show multiple color-coded routes (uploaded as GPX or GeoJSON files)
-- Allow users to find their location on desktops or smartphones
+- Two templates:
-- Display geotagged Flickr photos from your journeys
+  - Dropdown menu of bike tours, with geotagged Flickr photos (index.html)
+  - Checkbox menu of bike routes, with find-your-location on smartphones or desktop (westhartford.html)
 - Host your map on a free GitHub Pages site or your own website (see http://DataVizForAll.org)

 ## What the tool does NOT do: